-If you apply paint directly over sealed concrete, the paint will not stick and will come off in a few days or weeks.
-Also, it will take very little effort or contact to wipe paint that is applied over sealed concrete.
+If you apply paint directly over it, it won’t stick and will come off in a few days or weeks.
+Also, it will take very little effort or contact to wipe the coating off it.

 Also, priming helps to provide a smooth undercoat for the paint to be applied.
 This gives the finish a smooth and fine texture.

 How To Paint Over Concrete Sealer?